 Vulnerable Cities: Conflict Prevention in Urban Planning, Urban Regeneration & Urban Governance

 Project Period: 2017 - ongoing

 This project seeks to deepen our understanding of urban violence and its links to armed conflict.
-It will analyze various conflict preventive strategies used in vulnerable cities and assess whether they can prevent the outbreak of armed conflict.
+It will analyse various conflict preventive strategies used in vulnerable cities and assess whether they can prevent the outbreak of armed conflict.
 The project will focus on four vulnerable cities: Nairobi (Kenya), Belfast (Northern Ireland), Jerusalem (Israel/Palestine) and Mitrovica (Kosovo).